KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 ## Implementation Details

-### DevContainer Configuration

-The DevContainer includes essential extensions and VSCode settings for Spark and Jupyter development:

-## Implementation Details
+The power of this solution lies in its detailed configuration.
+Let's explore each component and understand why specific choices were made.

-### DevContainer configuration
+### DevContainer Configuration: The Developer Experience

-The DevContainer is configured with VSCode settings and extensions optimized for Spark development:
+The DevContainer is the primary environment where developers work.
+Its configuration focuses on creating a seamless experience with all the necessary tools pre-configured.

 ```json
 {